straider/challenges/LearningPath/2016/Java/PigLatin/README.md

     -          -> ""
     - quiet    -> ietquay
     - half-way -> alfhay-ayway
+    - 123      -> 123
+    - bAEIOU   -> AEIOUbay
+    - aEIOU    -> aEIOUWAY vs. aEIOUway (if not considering last letter case, if vowel)
 - PigLatinerSpec (borrowed from BDD, Spock, ... )
     - Mock user input and translate a phrase, word by word
     - PigLatinParser: Mock file source and translate sentences, capitalizing first letter of each sentence